postlund/pyatv/docs/documentation/supported_features.md

 ## DMAP

 This protocol is the same protocol (suite) used by iTunes in the past and mainly deals with metadata and playback.
-Only used by legacy devices, like the Apple TV 3.
+It is used by legacy devices, like Apple TV 3 and also to control the Music app in macOS.

 ### Supported Features